 Like all Western Mountaineering sleeping bags, the Puma is filled with 850+ fill power goose down which has a very high warmth to weight ratio.
-To put this in perspective, the Puma MF only weighs 3 lb.
-7 oz and is among the lightest sleeping bags you can buy with this temperature rating on the market today.
+Weighing just 3 lbs 7 oz, it’s also one of the lightest sleeping bags you can buy with this temperature rating on the market today.

 The hood is spacious and comfortable and easily fits a down or primaloft pillow if you want a little extra comfort.
 My model here, on leave from Warmlite, is posing with a stuffed moose.
 The moose is not included with the bag and must be purchased separately.

 Sizewise, the regular 6 foot bag has a shoulder/hip/foot circumference of 64/55/39 inches, making it a moderately snug around the shoulders and upper body for a 200 lb man.
 However, I was still able to stow some damp gear in my bag to dry overnight, including my plastic boot liners and gauntlet glove liners without being overly crowded.

 The Puma also compresses down to the size of a basketball in a compression sack.
 This is significant.
 If you do any winter camping or mountaineering, you know that the size of your sleeping bag is directly proportional to the size and weight of the backpack you need to carry, since it takes up about 50% of the space in your pack.
 I bought the Puma expressly to make it possible for me to use a 4000 cubic inch backpack that weighs under 4 lbs for winter hiking and camping instead of a 5500+ ci pack, saving myself at least 3-4 lbs of base weight in the process.